Docs: Requirements

 Cross-schema foreign keys: Skeema’s sessions automatically use foreign_key_checks=0 for workspace operations, which prevents nearly all problems with foreign key ordering or circular foreign key dependencies.
 However, one problematic edge case is an attempt to add a new cross-schema FK to the “child” side table at the same time as adding the referenced column(s) to the pre-existing “parent” side table.
 You may need to manually order your operations for this to work properly.

 Cross-schema views: When the SELECT statement for a view references some tables/views in a different database schema, you may need to manually order your operations for this to work properly.
-Cross-schema views are also incompatible with workspace=docker; that option cannot be used on any subdirectory which contains views that reference tables/views in a different database.
+Cross-schema views are also incompatible with Docker workspaces, which cannot be used on any subdirectory which contains views that reference tables/views in a different database.

 To manually resolve ordering problems, there are several possible techniques: